Benjamin Bonzi: 2022: First ATP semifinal & Masters third round, top 50

-2023: First ATP finals, Major singles third round & doubles quarterfinal
+2023: ATP finals, Major singles third round & doubles quarterfinal

 Bonzi made his first final in Pune, beating Tseng Chun-hsin, Emil Ruusuvuori, Filip Krajinović and Botic van de Zandschulp on his way there.
 He lost to Tallon Griekspoor in three sets in his maiden ATP Tour final.

 At the 2023 Australian Open he reached the third round of a Grand Slam for the first time in his career, defeating 14th seed Pablo Carreño Busta in five sets, coming from 2-0 sets down, before losing to 22nd seed Alex de Minaur in straight sets.
 At the same tournament he reached the quarterfinals in doubles with partner Arthur Rinderknech also for the first time at a Major, where they lost to eventual runners-up Hugo Nys and Jan Zieliński.

 In February, at the 2023 Open 13 Provence he reached the semifinals again for a second year in a row at this tournament defeating two seeds, fifth seed Maxime Cressy and third seed Alex de Minaur, getting his revenge for the Australian Open loss in January.
 He reached his second final of the season and of his career defeating compatriot Arthur Fils.
 He lost to top seed Hubert Hurkacz in the final in straight sets.

 He skipped the Masters American "Sunshine double" and clay tournaments with the exception of 2023 Monte-Carlo Masters.
 He also skipped the 2023 French Open.
 As a result, he dropped out of the top 100 after losing in the first round at Wimbledon on 17 July 2023.

 Bonzi received a wildcard for the US Open main draw where he defeated fellow countryman Quentin Halys to reach the second round for the second consecutive year.
 He then managed to defeat 28th seed Christopher Eubanks to reach the second Major third round of his career.

 In September, Bonzi reached the final of the 2023 Open de Rennes, his first Challenger final in more than a year, losing to Maxime Cressy in the final.
 He returned to the top 100 as a result to world No. 93 on 18 September 2023.